 Use animation and interactivity to engage users and help them learn by doing.
 Add text sparingly and only if it enriches the experience; don’t expect users to read long passages.
 For example, don’t describe how to perform a simple task when you can use animation to show users what to do.
 To lead users through a more complex task, you might add transient overlay views that briefly describe each step as the user is about to do it.
 As much as possible, avoid displaying screenshots of your app because they’re not interactive and users can confuse them with app UI.

 Make it easy to dismiss or skip the onboarding experience.
-After users have viewed the onboarding experience, they probably don’t want to view it again; other users may not want to view it at all.
+After users view the onboarding experience, they probably don’t want to view it again; other users may not want to view it at all.
 Be sure to remember the choice users make and don’t force them to make it every time they open your app.

-Always Be Prepared to Stop
+Always Be Prepared to Stop and to Restart